 - Step 2: Basic Session Information

-Enter a title and topic for your session.
+Enter a title and topic for your workshop.
 This page MUST be completed first during submission.
 Saving this page will automatically create a draft to which you can return until the deadline.

 Enter the information described in each step, including:

 - Whether you have run this workshop before and any feedback you may have received.
-The Program Committee is particularly interested in hearing how you will be improving the workshop based on past results
+The Digital Learning Committee is particularly interested in hearing how you will be improving the workshop based on past results

-- Four learning objectives for your session, focusing on the broad outcomes intended for the audience
+- Three learning objectives for your session, focusing on the broad outcomes intended for the audience

-Use the people lookup function to search for yourself in the ASHG community database and add yourself as the proposer/moderator.
-Then fill out the financial disclosure information required for accreditation purposes.
-If you do not intend to present during the workshop, cancel the submission and have one of the presenters submit the proposal instead.
+Use the people lookup function to search for yourself in the ASHG community database and add yourself as the proposer/primary instructor.
+If you do not intend to present during the workshop, cancel the submission and have one of the instructors submit the proposal as the proposer instead.

-Use the people lookup function to search for your additional instructor in the ASHG community database and add them to your proposal.
+Use the people lookup function to search for your additional instructors in the ASHG community database and add them to your proposal.
+No more than 5 additional instructors can be added.
 If you cannot find an instructor in the database, you will be given an option to add them after searching.
-If an instructor is also a moderator, they need to be added in both places.
+Once you have finished adding all your instructors and click ‘Continue’, your proposal will be submitted (if you have completed the rest of the submission properly).
+There is no separate “submit” button.

 - Step 7: Review Summary and Complete Submission

-Review the full session information under the “Summary” tab.
+Review the full workshop information under the “Summary” tab.
 If you have missed any required information, there will be a notice at the top.
 You can also create a printer-friendly version of the submission on this page.
-Once you have filled in all required information, your session is submitted.
-There is no separate “submit” button.
 A successful submission will prompt a confirmation email.
 You will not receive additional confirmations if you edit your proposal.

 Log in to the submission site to revise your proposal by the deadline.
 Review the submission summary each time you make an edit to ensure that the submission is still complete.